 - 1. Staff will complete preliminary work on Request for Proposals and other necessary documentation.
 Request for Proposals will be distributed, consultant selection procedures will be followed, and contracts will be prepared and executed.
 Staff will be responsible for contract preparation, contract execution, and project management. - 2.
 Staff will request approval from the MPO committees of the implementation of special studies as identified in the UPWP.
 Work under this task may include coordination of meetings, budget preparation, and special analysis. - 3.
-Staff will undertake required activities necessary to administer, manage and complete the following projects and studies to the extent of budgeted funding - d.
-Complete an update to the Rapid City Comprehensive Plan (limited to transportation components of the plan) - e.
-Complete a Highway 1416 and Radar Hill Road Corridor Study Initiated in 2022 budget carryover to 2023 - f.
-Complete an update to the Pennington County Master Transportation Plan - g.
-Complete a LiDAR and contour data acquisition project - h.
-Complete a Major Street Plan Constructability and Alignment Analysis Initiated in 2022 - budget carryover to 2023
+Staff will undertake required activities necessary to administer, manage and complete the following projects and studies to the extent of budgeted funding - a.
+Complete an update to the Rapid City Comprehensive Plan (limited to transportation components of the plan) - b.
+Complete a Highway 1416 and Radar Hill Road Corridor Study - c.
+Complete an update to the Pennington County Master Transportation Plan - d.
+Complete a LiDAR and contour data acquisition project - e.
+Complete a Major Street Plan Constructability and Alignment Analysis